Hybrid VQE-CVQE algorithm using diabatic state preparation: Collecting Shots

 where $r^l_{mn} = \bra{m}\hat R^{\dagger}_l\ket{n_l}$.
 The total set of states is the union of all $\tilde{\mathcal{B}}_l$

 Note that if we are simply calculating expectation values as in VQE then we do not have to form $\tilde{ \mathcal B}$.
 However, $\tilde{\mathcal B}$ is necessary to perform the CVQE step.
-Note also that the lowest eigenvalue in this basis $E_{\tilde{\mathcal B}}$ is less than or equal to the energy expectation value calculated from the rotated measurement basis.
-Therefore, hybrid VQE-CVQE finds energies that are at least as accurate as VQE on its own.
 This completes our description of the first method.

 In the second method we do not perform any rotations before the measurement.
 Therefore, the amplitude of the basis state $\ket{n}$ is simply

 We form the initial set of states from this amplitude

 where we have again assumed that we collect shots in all states with amplitudes bigger than $\epsilon$.
 Using this initial set alone, we are likely to miss important properties of the Hamiltonian.
 Therefore, we find the full set of states by hitting the initial set with the Hamiltonian